 - *If you put smaller volume tires on the bike, say 650bx32s, you’ll likely get a standover closer to 692 or 693m (27.2 inches)

 - Our sizing nomenclature is based on our seat tube length.
 Even though other manufactures might call a comparable size an XS, or various other numbers, from 38 to 43, the best way to compare sizing is to look at effective top tube lengths, standover, reach, and stack.

 Why did you call it the same model, but make the two smaller sizes built around 650b wheels?
 That sounds like a completely different bike to me.

-We actually used smaller wheels on the smaller sized to make it more of a consistent ride across the size run.
-The smaller sizes now have handling characteristics that are much closer to the 55 and 58cm bikes than they did before with 700c wheels.
+We actually used smaller wheels on the smaller sizes to make it more of a consistent ride across the size run.
+The smaller sizes now have handling characteristics that are much closer to the 55cm and 58cm bikes than they did before with 700c wheels.
 That’s because to get a shorter top tube with 700c wheels, you need to increase the head tube angle on the smaller sizes, which changes the front end handling of the bike.
-In our Space Horse Canti, the front end handling on the 46cm bike is drastically different from that of the 55cm bike.
-Smaller wheels let us tighten up the front end handling on the smaller sizes, giving smaller riders a quicker turning, more responsive bike, while keeping the fit and toe clearance the same.
+On our 700c Space Horse Canti, the front end handling on the 46cm bike is drastically different from that of the 55cm bike.
+Smaller wheels on the new 650b Space Horse Disc 46cm let us tighten up the front end handling on the smaller sizes, giving smaller riders a quicker turning, more responsive bike, while keeping the fit and toe clearance the same.